PrimozBelej/ub162017_zeta/README.md

 | rem_pb       | 20000      | -2548      |

 As in the first experiment, the scores obtained using amino acid sequences are significantly lower.

+### Conclusion
+From experiments performed on the dataset we can conclude that global alignment is largley dependent on the variables used, like included/excluded introns and different scoring matrices.
+The method is fast enough when aligning pairs, but our experiment with multiple alignment failed since the dataset was too large.